Davjot/MNIST-Digit-Classification-With-Neural-Network/README.md

 <i> ABOUT THE DATASET : </i>

-The training data has 60,000 images and 10,000 images for testing data.
+The training data has 60,000 images and 10,000 images for testing data and 28x28 pixels size.

 --> <b> <i> METHODOLOGY </i> </b>